SandyRodger/launch_school_books/ruby_core_tools.md

  - Where gem creates this local library depends on a few things (whether you are using a system Ruby that needs root access, a user maintainable Ruby, the specific Ruby version number and whether you use a Ruby versioin manager like RVM or Rbenv. `gem` knows where to put things and gets on with it.
  #### Gems and your File System
  - Sometimes you may want to look at a gem's source code.
 Maybe to understand how the gem works, or diagnose a problem with a gem not working.
- - Source code is available online, but if you have no connection you cna look in your computer.
+ - Source code is available online, but if you have no connection you can find the gem's code in your local library where your gem is saved.
  - Do not change the source code of your gem.
 It may cause unexpected behaviours and changes will be lost at the next update.
  - You can find where gems are being put by calling `gem env`.
 For me this prints the following: